kjmorse2/SnakeGame/README.md

 Actual Hours 38 total (about 19 each):
 - 11/11/25
     - Paired programming:
-        - 3 : Added starter code, read through assigment, and started on model classes for json deserialization.
+        - 3 : Added starter code, read through assignment, and started on model classes for json deserialization.
 - 11/12/25
     - Paired programming:
-        - 2 : Started communicaiton with server, recieved walls and powerups, not rendered yet though
+        - 2 : Started communication with server, received walls and powerups, not rendered yet though
     - KJ:
         - 1: Worked on some connection logic, and also starting on rendering, but does not work
     - Hunter: